Catalyst-42/keyboard-question-analyzer/README.md

 ##### Mapping
 Representation of pressed key.
 For example, basic `KeyS` pressed on standard qwerty layout will give the `s` mapping.
-But on jcucken it will give the `ы` mapping.
+But on jcuken it will give the `ы` mapping.

 ##### Layout
 The joints between physical keys and it's mappings.